digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ### Rules and Purposes

-Note: The following is how we will set up the environments.
-It does not mean that all environments
+Note: The following is how we aim to set up the environments.
+It does not mean that all the aspects do exist already (e.g. our goal of how migration should work does not imply that there is a migration already).

 * Staging:
     * Purpose: Supporting the product development team.